opulo-inc/docs/docs/openpnp/calibration/7-bottom-camera-position/index.md

 1. Jog the toolhead until the left nozzle is directly in the center of the bottom camera's vision.
   ![Position the toolhead over the bottom camera precisely](images/position-over-bottom-cam-precise.png)

-1. Click the "Capture Toolhead Location" button to calculate the correct position for the bottom camera.
+1. Click the "Capture Toolhead Location" button to calculate the correct position for the bottom camera. **Make sure your Z height is at 31.5.** If it isn't, manually enter `31.5` into the Z field.
   ![Store the camera location](images/store-nozzle-location-bottom.png)

 1. Click the `Apply` button to save the new camera position.